c-git/c-git.github.io/content/debian/services.md

 [Service]
 ExecStart=/bin/bash -c '/usr/bin/my_awesome_program >> /home/user/out.txt 2>&1'
-User=[Only allowed when running as root to set the user to use instead of root (see note above)] Environment="VAR1=word1 word2" VAR2=word3 "VAR3=$word 5 6" Type=simple
+User=[Only allowed when running as root to set the user to use instead of root (see note above)] WorkingDirectory=[relative to another option root but absolute paths work] Environment="VAR1=word1 word2" VAR2=word3 "VAR3=$word 5 6" Type=simple
 Restart=always